 Benefits of Stability Ball Exercises

-As a population plagued with muscular imbalance (thanks to our aforementioned stable world), the ability of these joints to maintain mobility or stability is compromised.
-Tools like the stability ball or BOSU ball help the trigger the joints to increase stability, according to NASM.
+But our aforementioned stable world can compromise our joints' ability to maintain mobility and stability.
+Tools like the stability ball or BOSU ball help challenge the muscles that keep the joints stable, according to the NASM.
 Other benefits of using a stability ball include:

 How to Do This Stability Ball Workout